abonte/protopdebug/README.md

 instead of the ones in the original repository.
 Put the resulting `*.h5` in the corresponding folders in the `datasets/covid` folder.

-Only a subset of the data have been used, see the following list of which parts have been downloaded:
+Only a subset of the data has been used, see the following list of which parts have been downloaded:

 - _ChestX-ray14_: `images_001.tar.gz`, `images_002.tar.gz`
 - _GitHub-COVID_: the complete repository